openframeworks/ofBook/20_intro_to_graphics/chapter.md

 1. Brushes with Freeform Shapes
 	1. Basic Polylines
 	1. Building a Brushes from Polylines
-		1. Tracking the Mouse
+		1. Polyline Pen: Tracking the Mouse
-		1. Points, Normals and Tangents
+		1. Polyline Brushes: Using Points, Normals and Tangents
-	1. Saving Vector Graphics
 1. Moving the World
 	1. Translating: Stick Family
 	1. Rotating and Scaling: Spiraling Rectangles
 1. Next Steps

 ## Brushes with Basic Shapes ##